Roger Hedgecock here coming at you from the Left Coast here in San Diego at KOGO Radio, taking your calls at 1-800-282-2882.

 What's he said bad about it?

-Let's uh let's give him a bedroom in the house uh approach to uh to amnesty and immigration, and I'm not.
+Let's give him a bedroom in the house approach to amnesty and immigration.

 Okay, he opposes all tax increases.

-He's the only uh candidate that has signed the form for the Americans for tax reform that he will not increase any taxes.
+He's the only candidate that has signed the form for the Americans for Tax Reform that he will not increase any taxes.

 I appreciate his pro-life thing.

-If he's gonna leave the border open, he's not gonna get my vote.
+If he's going to leave the border open, he's not going to get my vote.

-I'm saying the same exact thing I said we shouldn't say uh in terms of uh what Ronald Reagan taught me.
+See there, Henry, I'm saying the same exact thing I said we shouldn't say in terms of what Ronald Reagan taught me.

 So we've got to go take a break back after this.

-The weird story of Border Patrol agents Ramos and Compion, who uh trying to enforce the law at the border are now serving time in a federal penitentiary.
+Roger Hedgecock, in for Rush Limbaugh, the weird story of Border Patrol agents Ramos and Compillion, who trying to enforce the law at the border, are now serving time in a federal penitentiary.